 - Assist with the opening and closing of the residence halls at the beginning and end of each semester and other officially scheduled breaks.

-- Provide duty coverage during fall and spring breaks as scheduled by Area Director.
+- Provide duty coverage during fall, Thanksgiving, semester, and spring breaks as scheduled by Area Director.

 - Assume other duties as assigned.

-- Must be a candidate for admission or currently enrolled, full-time degree-seeking graduate student at William and Mary.
+- Must be a candidate for admission or currently enrolled, full-time degree-seeking graduate student at William & Mary.

 - Must have a cumulative 2.0 grade point average to be eligible for application, appointment and continuance.
 Student staff whose semester grade point average falls below a 2.0 may not be eligible for appointment or continuance.